First Sino-Japanese War: Fall of Lüshunkou

-By 10 December 1894, Kaipeng (present-day Gaizhou) fell to the Japanese 1st Army Corps.
+By 10 December 1894, Kaipeng (present-day Gaizhou) fell to the Japanese First Army.
+That same month, Nozu Michitsura was given command of the First Army, replacing Yamagata who had fallen ill.

 Fall of Weihaiwei

 The Chinese fleet subsequently retreated behind the Weihaiwei fortifications.
-However, it was then surprised by Japanese ground forces, who outflanked the harbor's defenses in coordination with the navy.
+However, it was then surprised by Japanese ground forces, who outflanked the harbour's defences in coordination with the navy.
 The Battle of Weihaiwei was a 23-day siege with the major land and naval engagements taking place between 20 January and 12 February 1895.
 Historian Jonathan Spence notes that "the Chinese admiral retired his fleet behind a protective curtain of contact mines and took no further part in the fighting."
 The Japanese commander marched his forces over the Shandong peninsula and reached the landward side of Weihaiwei, where the siege was eventually successful for the Japanese.